cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 // Proof generation helper functions
 //
+// Note: 'Chain' is assumed to contain information about the next chain in the channel path
+//
+// GetClientID return the clientID for the next chain in the channel path func (Chain) GetClientID() (clientID string)
+// GetConnectionID returns the connectionID corresponding to the next chain in the channel path func (Chain) GetConnectionID() (connectionID string)
-// GetClientStateHeight returns the client state height func (Chain*) GetClientStateHeight() exported.Height
+// GetClientStateHeight returns the client state height for the clientState corresponding to
-// GetConnection returns the connection end for the preceding chain in the channel path func (Chain*) GetConnection() ConnectionEnd
+// the next chain in the channel path func (Chain) GetClientStateHeight() exported.Height
-// GetConsensusStateAtHeight returns the consensus state for the given client id at the specified height. func (Chain*) GetConsensusStateAtHeight(clientID string, height exported.Height) exported.ConsensusState
+// QueryStateAtHeight returns the value and proof of a key at the given height along with the height at
-// QueryProofAtHeight returns a proof of the key at the given height and returns the height at which the proof will succeed. func (Chain*) QueryProofAtHeight(key string, height int64) (proof []byte, height exported.Height)
+// which the proof will succeed. func (Chain) QueryStateAtHeight(key string, height int64) (value []byte, proof []byte, height exported.Height)
+// UpdateClient updates the client state corresponding to the next chain in the channel path func (*Chain) UpdateClient()

+// ProofHeights contains multi-hop proof query height data. type ProofHeights struct {
+    proofHeight     exported.Height // query the proof at this height consensusHeight exported.Height // the proof is for the consensusState at this height }

 // ProofData is a generic proof struct. type ProofData struct {